Top 13 Must-Visit Monuments in Algarve: A Journey Through History

 The Roman Ruins of Milreu stands among the most important archaeological sites in the Algarve.
 A few miles from Estoi, the ruins are dated back to the first century of our Common Era, contributing much to the Roman history of the region.
 It's believed to be the site of a preserved Roman villa, whose floor paintings, baths, and other Roman constructions are still in existence.

-One such highlight would be the exquisitely laid-out mosaic floors, which exhibit delicately designed patterns narrating Roman art and craft.
+One such highlight is the exquisitely laid-out mosaic floors, which feature delicately designed patterns that narrate Roman art and craftsmanship.
 It thus follows that, if Roman history and archaeology are in one's line of thought, the Roman Ruins of Milreu are a must-see.

 9. Chapel of Bones (Capela dos Ossos) – Faro